Roblox/roact/docs/advanced/bindings-and-refs.md

 end
 ```

-Then, we connect the binding value to something that we're rendering.
-We also connect the updater to something.
+Then, we connect the binding value to something that we're rendering and the updater to something that will invoke it.

 ```lua
 function Foo:render()